shindakun/attodo.app/docs/index.md

 # Documentation

-Welcome to AT Todo documentation!
-AT Todo is a decentralized todo application built on the AT Protocol, allowing you to own and control your task data.
+Welcome to the AT Todo documentation!
+AT Todo is a decentralized todo application built on the [AT Protocol](https://atproto.com/), allowing you to own and control your task data.

 ## What is AT Todo?

-AT Todo leverages the AT Protocol (the protocol behind Bluesky) to store your tasks in your own personal data repository.
+AT Todo leverages the AT Protocol (the protocol behind Bluesky and other apps) to store your tasks in your own personal data repository.
 This means:

 - **You own your data** - Tasks are stored in your AT Protocol repository
 - **Decentralized** - No central server owns your information